modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## The goal for Modern Web

-> Our goal is to provide developers with the tools they need to build for the modern web.
-We believe in less abstractions and working closely with the browser.
+> Our goal is to provide developers with the guides and tools they need to build for the modern web.
+We aim to work closely with the browser, and avoid complex abstractions.

 Modern browsers are a powerful platform for building websites and applications.
-Our goal is to work with what's available in the browser first before reaching for custom solutions.
+We try to work with what's available in the browser first before reaching for custom solutions.

 When you're working _with_ the browser rather than against it, code, skills, and knowledge remain relevant for a longer time.
-Development becomes faster and debugging easier because there are fewer layers of abstractions involved.
+Development becomes faster and debugging is easier because there are fewer layers of abstractions involved.

 At the same time, we are aware of the fact that not all problems can be solved elegantly by the browser today.
 We support developers making informed decisions about introducing tools and customizations to their projects, in such a way that developers can upgrade later as browser support improves.

+## Our plan for the future

 This announcement marks the official release of Modern Web.
-Our website is live at [modern-web.dev](https://modern-web.dev), and our packages are available on NPM with the [@web](https://www.npmjs.com/org/web) namespace.
+Our website is live at [modern-web.dev](https://modern-web.dev), and our packages are available on NPM under the [@web](https://www.npmjs.com/org/web) namespace.
 Our code is open-source and publicly available at [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).

 For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev), and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

-In this posts we will walk you through some of the project we have been working on for the past couple of years.
+We have been working on a lot of different projects in the last couple of years.
+In this post we will walk you through some of our projects and how are are planning to fit them into the Modern Web project.

-> Pascal help!

 ## Guides

+TODO: Update this with the new buildless approach

 On our all-new [website](https://modern-web.dev), we've included a ["Guide"](../../guides/web-development/getting-started.md) section that teaches modern and not so modern browsers features that help with development.
 We don't aim to duplicate content already available on other websites, we primarily cover features and concepts that are often underused or misunderstood.